learning-layers/TagRec/README.md

 * C. Trattner, D. Kowald, P. Seitlinger, S. Kopeinik, and T. Ley.
 Modeling Activation Processes in Human Memory to Predict the Reuse of Tags.
 Submitted to the Journal of Web Science (under review), 2014.
 * E. Lacic, D. Kowald, P. Seitlinger, C. Trattner, and D. Parra.
 [Recommending Items in Social Tagging Systems Using Tag and Time Information](http://www.christophtrattner.info/pubs/sp2014.pdf).
 In Proceedings of the 1st Social Personalization Workshop co-located with the 25th ACM Conference on Hypertext and Social Media, HT'14, New York, NY, USA, 2014.
 ACM.
-* P. Seitinger, D. Kowald, C. Trattner, and T. Ley.: [Recommending Tags with a Model of Human Categorization](http://www.christophtrattner.info/pubs/cikm2013.pdf).
+* P. Seitlinger, D. Kowald, C. Trattner, and T. Ley.: [Recommending Tags with a Model of Human Categorization](http://www.christophtrattner.info/pubs/cikm2013.pdf).
 In The ACM International Conference on Information and Knowledge Management (CIKM 2013), ACM, New York, NY, USA, 2013.
 * A. Hotho, R. Jäschke, C. Schmitz, and G. Stumme.
 Information retrieval in folksonomies: Search and ranking.
 In The semantic web: research and applications, pages 411–426.
 Springer, 2006.
 * L. Zhang, J. Tang, and M. Zhang.
 Integrating temporal usage pattern into personalized tag prediction.
 In Web Technologies and Applications, pages 354–365.
 Springer, 2012.
 * R. Jäschke, L. Marinho, A. Hotho, L. Schmidt-Thieme, and G. Stumme.
 Tag recommendations in folksonomies.
 In Knowledge Discovery in Databases: PKDD 2007, pages 506–514.
 Springer, 2007.